 But this should not stop you from expanding your hardware dealership business online.
 Set up a website and display your product line/brochure for easy access on mobile phones without having to visit the store.
-Allow visitors to inquire about stock availability and take orders they can pick up at the store or delivered at their homes.
+Allow visitors to inquire about stock availability and take orders they can pick up at the store or delivered to their homes.

 Having this presence also aids in inventory and customer relationship purposes.
 You know which products they purchased so you know what items to secure next time they ask for the same model.
 It also allows you to upsell similar, more profitable products.